 Your Blood Sugar Levels Change

-In a study by Newcastle University, 11 people with diabetes reduced their daily calorie intake to 800 per day for 8 weeks (10).
+In a study by researchers at Newcastle University, 11 people with diabetes reduced their daily calorie intake to 800 per day for 8 weeks.
 After three months, 7 of the 11 participants were diabetes-free.
 During the study, it was noted that the participants’ pre-breakfast blood sugar levels were close to normal.
 Generally, the blood sugar levels for those on calorie restrictions were lower than those in the control group.

-The study found that VLCDs prompt the body to use up fat clogging the pancreas.
-As a result, it helps revive insulin-producing cells in people with type 2 diabetes (10).
-Consequently, blood sugar levels decrease.
+The study found that the VLCD prompted the body to use up fat clogging the pancreas.
+As a result, it helped revive insulin-producing cells in this small number of people with type 2 diabetes.
+Consequently, blood sugar levels decreased.

 Depending on the diet you are following, you might not get a steady supply of macros during the day to keep your blood sugar levels steady.
 Cleanses are notorious for causing blood sugar spikes and drops due to the regular intake of juice with high sugar and low fiber content.
 Over time, the fluctuations result in insulin resistance.